RhyanRodriguez3/SQL-Guide/README.md

 ## 2. Data Definition & Manipulation Language (DDL) & Data Manipulation Language (DML)
 Manipulate the database tables.
 Commands to add, modify, and delete data in tables.
+Create a data table from scratch and manage the engine

 - Create a new table: `CREATE TABLE();` *ColumnName1 DataType(CharAmnt)*
 > *It is good practice to have the first column be ID*: `PRIMARY KEY` `IDENTITY(1,1),`